MASTG-TECH-0056: Installing Apps

 Xcode¶

-It is also possible to use the Xcode IDE to install iOS apps by doing the following steps:
+It is also possible to use the Xcode IDE to install iOS apps by executing the following steps:

 - Start Xcode